dhgrs/chainer-VQ-VAE/README.md

 - n_layer
     - If you want to make network like dilations [1, 2, 4, 1, 2, 4] set `n_layer` as `3`.
 - n_filter
     - The filter size of each dilated convolution.
-Now supports only `2`.
 - residual_channels
     - The number of input/output channels of residual blocks.
 - dilated_channels
     - The number of output channels of causal dilated convolution layers.
 This is splited into tanh and sigmoid so the number of hidden units is half of this number.
 - skip_channels
     - The number of channels of skip connections and last projection layer.
+- use_logistic
+    - If `True` use mixture of logistics.
+- n_mixture
+    - The number of logistic distribution.
+It is used only `use_logistic` is `True`.
+- log_scale_min
+    - The number for stability.
+It is used only `use_logistic` is `True`.
 - embed_channels
     - The dimension of speaker embeded-vector.
+- use_deconv
+    - If `True` use deconvolution layer.
+Else repeat quantized vector.
+- dropout_zero_rate
+    - The rate of `0` in dropout.
+If `0` doesn't apply dropout.

 ### parameters of losses
 - beta
     - The parameter `beta` in the paper.

+### parameters of losses
+- use_ema
+    - If `True` use the value of exponential moving average.

 ## training
 ```